All links go directly to official Fort Atkinson, Iowa government websites.

 Criminal Records

-The Iowa Bureau of Investigation offers resources and support for accessing criminal records, ensuring that Winneshiek County residents have the necessary tools to obtain accurate and up-to-date information.
+The Iowa Division of Criminal Investigation offers resources and support for accessing criminal records, so that Winneshiek County residents have the necessary tools to obtain accurate and up-to-date information.

 Public Records Access